KatharaFramework/Kathara/README.md

 ## What is it?
 **Kathará** (from the Greek Καθαρά) is a lightweight network emulation system based on Docker containers.
-It can be really helpful in live demos/lessons, testing production networks in a sandbox environment, or developing new network protocols.
+It can be really helpful in showing interactive demos/lessons, testing production networks in a sandbox environment, or developing new network protocols.

 Kathará is the spiritual successor of the notorious [Netkit](https://www.netkit.org/), hence it is cross-compatible, and inherits its language and features.